 Vukel, a remote village in the Kelmend region only accessible on foot or down an unfinished dirt track that follows the course of Cemi river.

-Cousins Gjyste and Age Murçaj, in the village of Vukel, Kelmend region, Albania.
+Cousins Gjyste and Age Murçaj, in the village of Vukël, Kelmend region, Albania.
 Emigration from the region has left a mainly ageing population, who often rely on family members living abroad for financial support.
+Many older people continue to farm and manage their livestock well into their 70s and 80s.

 A Catholic church in the village of Vukel, Kelmend region, Albania.
 The Kelmend region, like much of northern Albania, has a majority Catholic population, which fiercely resisted the anti religious policies of the country's former communist regime.